IBUPROFEN VS PARACETAMOL

 Ibuprofen side effects

 Ibuprofen has a larger number of side effects than paracetamol:

 - Raised blood pressure

 Overall, both paracetamol and ibuprofen are wonderful drugs that can relieve pain quickly and can be easily accessed over-the-counter of a pharmacy.
 It is important to be aware of which is the more appropriate drug to be taking depending on the nature of your pain.
 Always make sure you read the drug leaflets to be conscious of drug interactions, side effects and dosages.
-If you feel unwell following taking either of the pain killers contact a London GP as soon as possible.
-As always, LDC offers 15 minute appointments for £55, the most affordable private GP in London.
+If you feel unwell following taking either of the pain killers contact a Private GP or online doctor as soon as possible.
+London Doctors Clinic offers 15 minute appointments from £89.

 By George Wall